Yijin Jing: Modern scholarly research

 Niu Gao's foreword mentions the Qinzhong temple, which wasn't erected until 20 years after the date he claims to be writing.
 He also claims to be illiterate.
 Dictation could resolve the question of how an illiterate could write a foreword, but it is almost certain that a general of Niu Gao's stature was not illiterate.
-Thus during the 18th century, the scholar Ling Tingkan concluded in a sarcastic fashion that the author of the Yijin Jing must have been an "ignorant" and a "master" all at the same time (i.e., Tingkan states that the author must have been an "ignorant village master").
+Thus during the 18th century, the scholar Ling Tingkan concluded in a sarcastic fashion that the author of the must have been an "ignorant" and a "master" all at the same time (i.e., Tingkan states that the author must have been an "ignorant village master").

-The text of the Yijin Jing was probably composed by the Taoist priest Zining writing in 1624.
-The earliest surviving edition of the Yijin Jing was dated by Ryuchi Matsuda to 1827.
+The text of the was probably composed by the Taoist priest Zining writing in 1624.
+The earliest surviving edition of the was dated by Ryuchi Matsuda to 1827.
 In the course of his research, Matsuda found no mention of—let alone attribution to—Bodhidharma in any of the numerous texts written about the Shaolin martial arts before the 19th century.

 Daoyin exercises

-The Yijin Jing is a manual of Daoyin exercises, a series of cognitive body and mind unity exercises practiced as a form of Daoist neigong, meditation and mindfulness to cultivate jing (essence) and direct and refine qi, the internal energy of the body according to traditional Chinese medicine.
-The practice of daoyin was a precursor of qigong, and blended with the introduction of Indian yoga into China with the spread of Buddhism and was practised in Chinese Taoist monasteries for health and spiritual cultivation.
-The Yijin Jing contains a relatively intense set of practices that aim to strengthen muscles and tendons, promote strength and flexibility, control and balance, increase speed and stamina, and improve balance and coordination and flexibility of the body and mind.
+The is a manual of Daoyin exercises, a series of cognitive body and mind unity exercises practiced as a form of Daoist neigong, meditation and mindfulness to cultivate jing (精; essence) and direct and refine qi, the internal energy of the body according to traditional Chinese medicine.
+The practice of was a precursor of qigong, and blended with the introduction of Indian yoga into China with the spread of Buddhism and was practised in Chinese Taoist monasteries for health and spiritual cultivation.
+The contains a relatively intense set of practices that aim to strengthen muscles and tendons, promote strength and flexibility, control and balance, increase speed and stamina, and improve balance and coordination and flexibility of the body and mind.